-2.1.2 Fittings, Fixtures and Appliances
+2.1.2 Fittings, fixtures and appliances

-Specifying low-use or water-less fittings and fixtures can effectively reduce the amount of freshwater consumed in a FE building.
+Specifying low-volume or waterless fittings and fixtures can effectively reduce the amount of water consumed in an FE building.
 These include:

-I. Water meters
+i Water meters

 Installing water meters provides a clear indication of the amount of water consumed as opposed to predicted mains water bills.